What Does a Merit Increase Mean?

 It is important to note that the amount of the merit increase can be influenced by various factors, such as the employee's performance rating, their position within the company and the overall budget available for merit increases.

-How Merit Increases are Decided
+How Merit Increases Are Decided

 Once this aggregate amount is decided, it is further distributed among employees based on individual performance, role significance and other internal metrics.
 It's common for companies to set their merit increase range in line with industry standards, economic conditions and company growth rate, ensuring that they remain competitive in attracting and retaining talent while also maintaining fiscal responsibility.